 Because mothers cannot tell exactly how much milk a baby takes, mothers should take the baby to the doctor 3 to 5 days after delivery so that the doctor can find out how breastfeeding is going, weigh the baby, and answer any questions.
 A doctor may need to see the baby earlier if the baby was discharged within 24 hours or is not feeding well, or if the parents have a particular concern.

 Doctors use frequency of feeding, number of urine and stool diapers, and weight gain to tell whether milk production is adequate.
 Parents can get a rough idea of whether their baby is getting enough milk by counting diapers.
 By 5 days of age, wetting fewer than 6 diapers a day and/or having fewer than 4 bowel movements a day may mean the baby is not getting enough milk.
 Babies who are hungry and feed every hour or two but who do not gain weight appropriately for their age and size are probably not getting enough milk.
 Babies who do not get enough milk may become dehydrated and develop hyperbilirubinemia Jaundice in the Newborn Jaundice is a yellow color to the skin and/or eyes caused by an increase in bilirubin in the bloodstream.
 Bilirubin is a yellow substance formed when hemoglobin (the part of red blood cells... read more .
-Babies who are small or premature Premature Newborn A premature newborn is a baby delivered before 37 weeks of gestation.
-Depending on when they are born, premature newborns have underdeveloped organs, which may not be ready to function outside... read more or who have a mother who is ill or had a delivery that was difficult or required surgery are at risk of underfeeding.
+Babies who are small or premature Preterm (Premature) Newborns A preterm newborn is a baby delivered before 37 weeks of gestation.
+Depending on when they are born, preterm newborns have underdeveloped organs, which may not be ready to function outside of... read more or who have a mother who is ill or had a delivery that was difficult or required surgery are at risk of underfeeding.

 Complications of Breastfeeding for the Mother